 DEF STAN 1053 method 24

 Test specimens are placed in an enclosed chamber and exposed to a continuous indirect spray of synthetic sea water solution, which falls-out on to the specimens at a rate that consumes between 1.0 and 1.5 litres of salt solution per hour, in a chamber temperature of +20C.
 This climate is maintained under constant steady state conditions.
-The test duration is variable.
+The test duration of DEF STAN 1053 method 24 is variable.

 This test is also referred to as a ‘cold’ salt spray test.